-WHERE TO TAKE YOUR GREY WATER:
+WHERE TO TAKE YOUR GREY WATER

 Please check with the dumping station before the event for disposal charges and to determine if they can handle the amount of water you are planning to dump!
 Larger camps should consider setting up a contract with United Site Services to collect grey water.
-With 30 days notice, they will provide a collection tank for you at the event that they will collect at the end of the event for disposal.
+With 30 days notice, they will provide a collection tank for you at the event that they will pick up at the end of the event for disposal.
+Here are some grey water disposal stations in the surrounding areas: